How to Paint an Iris in Acrylics

 I started with a pattern drawn on to my paper…(I took photographs from my Iris in the garden and made a pattern)

-(an entire post of basic strokes I use in painting is linked at the bottom of this post, it can be very helpful if you are just getting started painting)
+(here is an entire post of basic strokes I use in painting, it can be very helpful if you are just getting started painting)

-Reload your brush between each petal.
-Now you will start the bottom petals.
+4. Reload your brush between each petal.
 The bottom petals with have the blue on the outside edge.

 This iris has three lower petals.
 Layer them as you wish.